AliHashimi12345/N/README.md

  NUMPY  OPERATIONS  ON 2-D  ARRAYS-:

- Creating array from list with type float
+ >Creating array from list with type float

+ >CREATING ARRAYS FROK LIST WITH TYPE FLOAT